andlzanon/list-aware-explanations/README.md

 :page_facing_up: requirements.txt: list of library requirements to run the code

-## ✨ Papers Experiments Reproduction and Results
+## ✨ Reproduction of Paper Results

 This section is devoted to direct any readers to reproduce or check the results of papers resulting from this source code repository.
 If you use any of the results or code from this project please cite any of the projects below: